preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

 .. image:: advanced-search-refined-v7.png

-Promoted Search results
+Promoted search results
 ------------------------
 A search administrator can set up promoted search results using keywords.
-A promoted search result can be shown this way in Quick Search:
+A promoted search result can be shown this way in Quick search:

 .. image:: quick-search-promoted-example.png

-And this way in Advanced Search:
+And this way in Advanced search:

 .. image:: advanced-search-promoted-example.png

-Promoted search results are set up in Omnia Admin, see: :doc:`Promoted Search Results </admin-settings/business-group-settings/search/promoted-search-results/index>`
+Promoted search results are set up in Omnia admin, see: :doc:`Promoted search results </admin-settings/business-group-settings/search/promoted-search-results/index>`

 Search feedback
 -----------------